 An old piano in his childhood house attracted him at a young age.
 Finding harmonies and chords were his primary musical interests.
-This became the fundament for improvising joyfully and getting lost in creating spheric movements.
+This became the fundament for improvising joyfully and getting lost in creating spheric movements and musical stories.

-Fascinated by sounds, inpspired by many streams such as classical, film music, pop, electro, indie, sing & songwriter and jazz music, Reinout intuitively creates synergy and cohesiveness in his musical pieces and arrangements.
+Fascinated by sounds, inspired by many streams such as classical, film music, pop, electro, indie, sing & songwriter and jazz music, Reinout intuitively creates synergy and cohesiveness in his musical pieces, composition and arrangements.
 Subtle and spacious, immersive and compelling.
+His natural abilities are most a combination of alpha and beta skills which together offer profound unique creations.

 With his technical background and experience he co-developed an acoustical processor for enhancing virtual acoustics.
-A very niche and welcome technical solution for theaters and multipurpose venues.
+A very niche and comprehensive solution for theaters and multipurpose venues.
 Inherently studio technology and equipment is of great interest to him.

 Music “happens” to you.
 But how is music “created”?
 How does music expresses what you want to express and how it tells your story or feeling in an envolving way?
 It’s very complex and there is no thumb of rule to “get” this and understand this completely.
 At the other hand there are much tools, guiding rules and experience in building op music, understanding which pieces or fragments contribute to a specific part, how this “lifting up” or emotional “peak” is achieved when composing music.
 Reinout can help to analyse your music, get you further or back on track when you are lost or need a refreshing view.